staticdeploy/staticdeploy/website/docs/reference-architecture.md

 - the **Management API** is a RESTful API to manage StaticDeploy's entities like bundles and entrypoints
-- the **Management Console** is a web GUI which allows us to graphically interact with the API
+- the **Management Console** is a web GUI which allows you to graphically interact with the API
-- the **StaticDeploy CLI** is a command line tool which we can use to create and deploy bundles
+- the **StaticDeploy CLI** is a command line tool which you can use to create and deploy bundles
 - the **Static Server** is the component responsible for serving deployed assets.
 Clients of this service are the users which request - optionally via a CDN - the deployed websites